renanramadan/renanramadan/README.md

 My journey in programming started in 2005 with languages like **Pascal and Delphi**, a lot has changed since then, but my passion for technology has only grown.
 Since then, I’ve been enhancing my knowledge in **HTML, CSS, JavaScript, relational databases**, and various tools that make up the web ecosystem.

-I have a technical background in IT, **solid experience with ERP systems**, and experience in strategic areas such as **product engineering, pricing, and industrial processes** — which led me to create **[gProd](https://www.gprod.com.br)**.
+I have a technical background in IT, **solid experience with ERP systems**, and experience in strategic areas such as **product engineering, pricing, and industrial processes**, which led me to create **[gProd](https://www.gprod.com.br)**.
 Today, I’m 100% focused on **web development**, always seeking new learnings, best practices, and innovative solutions.

 Oh!
 And if you’d like to chat about code, projects, or even my **Hot Wheels Bone Shaker** collection, feel free to reach out!
 In fact, I’m currently developing my own system for managing miniatures and collections, called **[Minhas Minis](https://www.minhasminis.com)** — come take a look! 😄